openzfs/openzfs-docs/docs/Getting Started/Arch Linux/Arch Linux Root on ZFS.rst

          # OK -> Enroll Hash -> loader.efi -> Yes -> Reboot System -> Yes

+        Re-enrolling the hash is needed if GRUB has been reinstalled.

    #.
 If using multi-disk setup, mirror EFI system partitions::

        # mirror ESP content